Sun (Gen Hoshino song): Composition and lyrics

 "Sun" was written and self-produced by Hoshino, and co-arranged with violin player Mio Okamura who often collaborated with Hoshino on the instrumental band Sakerock.
-Hoshino sings the song, plays guitar alongside Ryosuke Nagaoka, drums with Noriyasu Kawamura, and bass guitar with Hama Okamoto.
-Hajime Kobayashi plays piano, Eiko Ishibashi provided background vocals and synthesizer, and Takahiro Uchida served as audio masterer.
-An ensemble of six, including Okamura and Yu Sugino, performed violin, and two others played viola.
+Hoshino sings the song and plays guitar alongside Ryosuke Nagaoka.
+The recording also features Noriyasu Kawamura on drums, Hama Okamoto on bass guitar, Hajime Kobayashi on piano, and Eiko Ishibashi on background vocals and synthesizer.
+Takahiro Uchida served as audio masterer.
 According to sheet music from publisher Gekkayo, the melody to "Sun" is composed in A-flat major with a moderato tempo of 108 beats per minute (BPM).

 CDJournal categorizes "Sun" as Japanese rock and pop and called it disco-like.
 It is a lively track, opened with the electronic sound of an analog synthesizer accompanied by guitar.
 As it progresses, the guitars rise in sound as the song begins to utilize Japanese scales.
 After the main chorus, Hoshino sings in "ah"s, to which the BPM is matched.
 Takanori Kuroda (Cinra) noticed 1980s disco influences, such as in a "excitingly" rising phrase in the string arrangement, similar to "Rock with You".
 Analysis for Real Sound described the track as a "parade"; it noted, though a more lively sound had become the general direction of Hoshino's music following the album Stranger (2013), "Sun" was almost radical in this regard.
 The analysis recognized influences from Jackson's Off the Wall, Quincy Jones, and, in the string arrangement, Philadelphia soul, but concluded that the song's electronic elements ultimately made it more similar to French house.
 The melody to "Sun" incorporates parts of "Himura-san 42-sai Tanjōbi no Uta" (日村さん42歳誕生日の歌), a song Hoshino wrote and performed for Yūki Himura on the latter's radio program in 2014.

 According to Hoshino, the lyrics to "Sun" do not contain much of a message, as he instead focused on building on the "good feeling" of the composition.
 Suiting the lyrics to this feeling included matching the BPM to the "ah"s and use of "baby" in the lyrics, Hoshino's first time using the word in music.
 Hoshino wanted to convey that, if someone has several worries, it is better for the person to recognize the worries but not emphasize them, and instead do something enjoyable.
 Believing that loneliness had eventually helped him reach a point were "we can just hold hands", Hoshino aimed to move away from a profusely lonely attitude on lines such as "Let me hear your voice."
 The line "Hey J" in the second verse refers to Michael Jackson.